kletobias/p2022/_projects/automation-using-a-test-harness-br-for-deep-learning-br-part-2.md

 [fastai - Hyperparam schedule](https://docs.fast.ai/callback.schedule.html#learner.fine_tune)

-For batch 2, we only need two of the libraries, that we imported for batch 1 earlier.
+For batch 2, we only need two of the libraries that we imported for batch 1 earlier.
 Please see the beginning of this article for descriptions of the imported libraries.